FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 So, here's a handy set of questions for you to ask yourself.

+* Are you looking to build a safe, secure and standards friendly authentication and authorization system?
+You'll want [Local login and registration](#local-login-and-registration) in that case.
+* Trying to avoid storing password credentials because you don't want to any responsibility for passwords?
+[Third-party login and registration](#third-party-login-and-registration) is where it's at.
+* Are you selling to Enterprise customers?
+Folks who hear terms like SAML and SOC2 and are comforted, rather than disturbed?
+Scoot on over to [Enterprise login and registration](#enterprise-login-and-registration).
 * Are you building service to service communication?
 Is there no user involved?
 If so, you are looking for [Machine-to-machine authorization](#machine-to-machine-authorization).
 * Are you trying to let a user log in from a separate device?
 That is, from a TV or other device without a friendly typing interface?
 If this is the case, check out [Device login and registration](#device-login-and-registration).
 * Are you building a platform and want to allow other developers to ask for permissions to make calls to APIs or services on your platform?
 Put on your hoodie and review [First-party login and registration](#first-party-login-and-registration) and [First-party service authorization](#first-party-service-authorization).
 * Do you have a user store already integrated and only need to access a third party service on your users' behalf?
-Re-read [Third-party service authorization](#third-party-service-authorization).
+Read up on [Third-party service authorization](#third-party-service-authorization).
-* Are you selling to Enterprise customers?
-Folks who hear terms like SAML and SOC2 and are comforted, rather than disturbed?
-Scoot on over to [Enterprise login and registration](#enterprise-login-and-registration).
-* Trying to avoid storing password credentials locally because you don't want to any responsibility for passwords?
-[Third-party login and registration](#third-party-login-and-registration) is where it's at.
-* Are you looking to build a safe, secure and standards friendly authentication and authorization system?
-You'll want [Local login and registration](#local-login-and-registration) in that case.

 ### Local login and registration